 So a lot of companies are already benefiting from employee advocacy, even if they’re not actively seeking it out.
 And it stands to reason that if your workforce is engaged and motivated, your employees are more likely to post positively about you.

-Given that employee recognition programs are a fantastic way to drive engagement and motivation, you can use them as a tool to drive positive messaging from your team on social media.
+Given that creative employee recognition ideas and programs are a fantastic way to drive engagement and motivation, you can use them as a tool to drive positive messaging from your team on social media.

 5. Improve Performance in Your Sales Function